kkruecke/cplus-documentation/notes/templates.rst

 Partial Template Specialization Examples
 ----------------------------------------

-This modified example, taken from `partial template specialization <https://en.cppreference.com/w/cpp/language/partial_specialization>`_, shows how a primary class template can be partially specialized:
+This modified example, taken from `partial template specialization <https://en.cppreference.com/w/cpp/language/partial_specialization>`_, shows how a primary class template can be partially specialized for a category of template arguments:

 .. code-block:: cpp